shouldsee/ccm/README.md

 ## acknowledgements

-Training and sampling scripts come from the nanoGPT
+Training and sampling scripts are taken from the [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Kaparthy

-All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
-Thank you Lambda labs for sponsoring nanoGPT!
+## Changelog:
+2023-12-14,Feng Geng: implemented CCM06